Tom Valenti: Early life in Ithaca

-Valenti was born March 27, 1959, in Ithaca, New York to Louis and Aurora Valenti.
+Valenti was born March 23rd, 1959, in Ithaca, New York to Louis and Aurora Valenti.
 His father left at an early age and Valenti was raised by his mother and Italian immigrant maternal grandparents.
 It was after school in his grandmother Nonni's kitchen that Valenti first learned the craft of cooking traditional Italian dishes.

 Fly-fishing in the Catskills

 Valenti is described as a chef who "cooks to live", preferring to spend his time fishing the Beaverkill River in Upstate New York where he owns a small seasonal fishing cabin.
 He exclusively practices catch and release angling.

 Family

-Valenti lives in Northern New Jersey with his wife Lawson Harris (Valenti) their dog Lily and Maine Coon Cat Cosmo.
+Valenti lives in Northern New Jersey with his Maine Coon Cat, Cosmo.